Senior Lecturer in Sociology

 - UK – Integrated Foundation Year: £6,780 as part of a four year programme (subsequent years will be charged at standard BSc rate).

 - International – Integrated Foundation Year:£13,000

 The optional International Field Trip* is partially funded by the University.
-The costs of trip is on average between £600-£1,000 and students pay part of this cost.
+The cost of trip is on average between £600-£1,000 and students pay part of this cost.

-As a part of the Sociology Placement module, students get a free DBS paid by the University but students need to pay for any additional expenses such as travel costs.
+As a part of the placement, students get a free DBS paid by the University (where required), but students need to pay for any additional expenses such as travel costs.

 Scholarships and Bursaries

 For information on the scholarships available to you, please see our scholarships page.

 At the University of Northampton, everything we do, from funded trips to paid internships, is to give you everything you need to make a difference when you leave.